-Pension Credit could be worth up to £3,900 a year, but hundreds of thousands of eligible claimants are missing out.
+Pension Credit could be worth £4,300 a year, but hundreds of thousands of eligible claimants are missing out.

-Thousands more people have started claiming Pension Credit since the Government announced only those receiving the benefit would be eligible for the Winter Fuel Payment.
+More people have started claiming Pension Credit since the Government announced that only those receiving the benefit would be eligible for the Winter Fuel Payment, but hundreds of thousands are still missing out.

 And it's not just the value of Pension Credit itself that they are missing out on.